Ten years of the Paris Agreement: what have we achieved?

 Net zero is the global minimum

-When the Paris Agreement was signed in 2015 no countries had formal net zero targets.
-Now, 83% of the global economy has a net zero target.
+83% of the global economy has a net zero target.
 Analysis shows that climate targets are becoming more robust over time, covering more sectors and gases.
-The majority of countries have targets to increase renewable generation.
+The majority of countries also have targets to increase renewable generation.

 The Paris Agreement aims to reach peak global greenhouse gas emissions as soon as possible, reaching net zero by the second half of this century.
 If all countries follow through on their commitments, global emissions are expected to peak by 2030.
 However, to limit global heating to 1.5°C without overshoot, global climate pollution needed to peak this year, at the latest, and fall by 43% on 2019 levels by 2030.

-Global temperature is rising, and so are the impacts
+But global temperature is rising, and so are the impacts

 We are already living in a hotter and more dangerous world, fuelled by climate pollution from coal, oil and gas.
 Today we are at 1.3°C of global warming, and the past three years have been the hottest on record